goodproductmanagement/goodproductmanagement.github.io/index.md

 - Social enterprise
 - Non-Governmental Organisation.

 I’ll publish a new episode whenever I’ve got something useful to say and keep quiet when I’ve not.
-I’d guess you can expect something every 2-4 weeks.
+I’d guess you can expect something every few weeks.

 <iframe
 scrolling="no"